-You need decide on the characters that you want to be part of your story.
-Sometimes, good characters can actually shape the direction of your story.
+You need to think about the characters that you want to be part of your story.
+Sometimes, if you think of some good characters, these characters can actually shape the direction of your story.

-Think about all of the people who live in your neighborhood.
+Think of all the people who live in your neighborhood.
 Who are the most interesting people who live there?
-If you use people you know, change their names and exaggerate their personalities so that they cannot be recognized.
+If you would use people you know, change their names and exaggerate their personalities so that they cannot be recognized.
 The emphasis in the story should be an in-depth character study of one character - more than plot.

-Remember, graphic organizers for characterizations are a great beginning step.
+Remember graphic organizers for characterizations are a great beginning step.

-Sample Character Analysis Guide: A Help for You
+Sample Character Analysis Guide: Help for You